nationalarchives/tdr-reporting/README.md

 5. CONSIGNMENT_API_URL - Consignment API base url (https://api.tdr-{environment}.nationalarchives.gov.uk).
 If you are running locally then it should be `http://localhost:8080`.
 6. AWS_DEFAULT_REGION -  AWS region `eu-west-2`

-You will need to provide a report type as the first argument, either default or caselaw.
+You will need to provide a report type as the first argument, either standard or caselaw.

 Once these are set you can run report_runner.py from IntelliJ IDEA or run with following command:
 ```bash